-First Book Insights is a nonpartisan research initiative that leverages proprietary data generated from 25 years of working with educators serving kids in need.
-Through surveys, focus groups and formal studies, First Book uses this knowledge to advance the field with focused investment and impact.
+First Book Insights is a research initiative that leverages proprietary data generated from 25 years of working with educators serving kids in need to advance equal access to quality education.

 In underserved communities, increased anxiety around immigration policies and racism is getting in the way of learning and increasing demands on educators, according to survey results gathered by First Book.